Employer of Record in Saint Kitts and Nevis

 SKN’s National Insurance Scheme (NIS) covers pensions, sickness, maternity, etc. An employee becomes eligible to receive a state old-age pension upon reaching 62 years, provided they have made at least 500 weekly contributions (equivalent to about 10 years).

-For workers aged 16–62, employees contribute 5% of wages and employers contribute 6% (plus an additional 1% for employment injury coverage).
+For workers aged 16–62, employees contribute 5% of wages and employers contribute 5% to social security plus 1% for employment injury coverage for a total of 6&.

 Tax Compliance and Payroll Reporting